 - And others

-Quite often, the doctor can address the underlying factors that cause chronic fatigue; therefore, it’s best to schedule a checkup and consultation if an older adult you love is trying to cope with any of the issues above.
+Quite often, the doctor can address the underlying factors that cause extreme fatigue in the elderly; therefore, it’s best to schedule a checkup and consultation if an older adult you love is trying to cope with any of the issues above.

 Simple Tips to Help